Driving in Spain

-- Before starting the journey, the driver and all passengers must fasten their seat belts.
-The seat belts must stay fastened while driving.
+?
+Before starting the journey, the driver and passengers must fasten their seat belts and they must remain fastened during the duration of travel.

-- Fog: A speed limit of 50 kph applies to all roads when fog, snow or rain make visibility less than 50 m.
+?
+A speed limit of 50 kph (30 mph) applies to all roads when fog, snow or rain make visibility less than 50 meters.
 The speed must to be adapted accordingly when visibility is further reduced.

 Things to Bring Along